Nagendra1997/dummypy/README.md

 However, before we launch Mesibo, we need to setup mesibo configuration in the console.

 ## Step 3 - Configure Mesibo
-Before configuring mesibo ,DO NOT turn on the Enable On-Premise switch.
+:warning: Before configuring mesibo ,DO NOT turn on the Enable On-Premise switch.
 ![On Premise Off](enableoff.jpg)

 Enter mesibo console → App Settings → On Premise Hosting and then enter the configuration details